brycewray/eleventy_solo/src/posts/2020/12/cache-busting-eleventy-take-two.md

 - Was successfully called within the final `head` for each page's HTML.
 - Was the same after each host completed its build process.
 This was important because---as I'd seen during my use of that interim query string solution---build configurations and processes vary among hosts and so, under certain conditions, can produce results that might not necessarily work for you.

 **Caution**: Chastened as I am by my recent whiff, I do **not** pretend that these tests, either locally or on actual hosting environments, can necessarily be accurate for **every** conceivable computing situation.
 That's why I put the "(?)" in the subtitle.
 All I can say for sure is that this solution works for me locally and on multiple hosts using various configurations where the previous, PostCSS Hash-based solution failed to be reliable.
-But, as always, YMMV.{.yellowBox}
+But, as always, YMMV.
+Also, **please note** that the process completes itself **only** during actual site **builds**, and **not** in dev mode (or the `testbuild` script I use, either, so be aware of that if you're looking at my code)---which means that, for version control purposes (*i.e.*, changes you can commit in Git), actual site builds are the only times that all the applicable changes will occur.{.yellowBox}

 ## To fork or not&nbsp;to&nbsp;fork&nbsp;.&nbsp;.&nbsp;.